PythonCharmers/python-future/docs/imports.rst

 --------

 1. String literals are unicode on Python 3.
-Making them unicode on Python 2 leads to more consistency of your string types the two runtimes.
+Making them unicode on Python 2 leads to more consistency of your string types across the two runtimes.
 This can make it easier to understand and debug your code.

 2. Code without ``u''`` prefixes is cleaner, one of the claimed advantages of Python 3.
 Even though some unicode strings would require a function